 22. NLP - Basic Techniques to Analyze Text Data#

 The importance of NLP in data science cannot be overstated.
-As we generate vast amounts of data in textual form each day, from social media posts and product reviews to emails and support tickets, NLP provides the tools and techniques necessary to make sense of this data.
+Every day, individuals and organizations generate massive volumes of text, ranging from social media updates and product reviews to customer support tickets and emails.
+NLP provides the tools and techniques necessary to make sense of this data in an automated or semi-automated fashion.
 By transforming unstructured text into structured data, NLP allows us to analyze and extract insights from human language, providing valuable context to support decision-making processes.

 22.1.
 Example areas for the use of NLP techniques#